 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 At-home allergy tests are not always reliable, however.
-People should interpret their results with caution and contact a doctor or immunologist for further tests.
+People should interpret their results with caution and contact a primary care doctor or allergist/immunologist for further evaluation.

 This article discusses the uses and reliability of at-home allergy tests, some products available to buy online, and when to contact a doctor.